vaishvikmaisuria/TypeScript-Chrome-Extensions/README.md

 3. timer-extension
 4. tc-show-extension

-The final project is in "weather-extension"
+The final project is in "weather-extension" in TypeScript and React.
+This project shows you weather data and also blocks ads.